Position: Collaborative Agentic AI Needs Interoperability Across Ecosystems: Final Remarks and Call to Action

-In this position paper, we argue that collaborative agentic AI demands interoperability as a foundational requirement.
-Rather than waiting for dominant solutions to emerge, we advocate for the adoption of minimal standards that enable agents to discover, communicate, and collaborate across organizational and technical boundaries.
+In this work, we argue that collaborative agentic AI demands interoperability as a foundational requirement.
+Rather than waiting for dominant solutions to emerge, we advocate for the adoption of minimal standards that enable agents to discover, communicate, and collaborate across organizational and technical boundaries (see Appendix~\ref{app:politics}).
 Our proposed \textsc{Web of Agents} blueprint shows that such interoperability can be achieved by reusing existing web technologies.

-While our work focuses on interoperability as a core enabler for collaborative agentic AI, we acknowledge that this is only one piece of a much broader puzzle.
-An agentic ecosystem must also address critical challenges around \emph{trust}, \emph{security}, \emph{privacy}, and \emph{safety}.
-These challenges are more complex in agentic AI systems compared to traditional systems due to their non-deterministic behavior.
-Therefore, we call on the agentic AI community to focus on these challenges while adopting interoperability standards to accelerate the development of collaborative agentic AI instead of attempting to build the best agent-to-agent framework.
+Ongoing efforts by AGNTCY, W3C, and The Linux Foundation demonstrate community momentum toward interoperability (see Appendix~\ref{app:ongoing} for details).
+To realize an interoperable agentic AI ecosystem, we identify concrete steps for key stakeholders. \textit{Protocol Developers} must align protocols with the four \textsc{Web of Agents} building blocks, \ie, adopt HTTP as the transport layer, standardize interaction documentation endpoints, implement web session management, and expose capabilities via URLs. \textit{Standards Organizations} like W3C and The Linux Foundation must prioritize these minimal standards as baseline requirements for hosted protocols.
+Coordinated action is needed now, before fragmentation becomes the norm.
+By adopting these minimal standards early, we can build the foundations for an open collaborative agentic AI ecosystem.